markmoxon/elite-source-code-library/cassette/README.md

 In contrast, `$.ELITEB` will always produce a default commander with a rear pulse laser, irrespective of the setting of `Q%`, so it doesn't match the released version.

-The `ELTB` binary file in the `extracted` folder of this repository is the release version, so we can easily tell whether any changes we've made to the code deviate from the release version.
+The `ELTB` binary file in the `extracted` folder of this repository matches the release version, so we can easily tell whether any changes we've made to the code deviate from the release version.
 However, the `ELTB` binary file on the sources disc matches the version produced by `$.ELITEB`, rather than the released version produced by `O.ELITEB` - in other words, `ELTB` on the source disc is not the release version.

 The implication is that the `ELTB` binary file on the [cassette sources disc image](http://www.elitehomepage.org/archive/a/a4080602.zip) was produced by `$.ELITEB`, while the `ELTcode` file (the released game) used `O.ELITEB`.
 Perhaps the released game was compiled, and then someone backed up the `ELITEB` source to `O.ELITEB`, edited the `$.ELITEB` to have a rear pulse laser, and then generated a new `ELTB` binary file.
 Who knows?
 Unfortunately, files on DFS discs don't have timestamps, so it's hard to tell.

-To support this discrepancy, there is an extra build target for building the `ELTB` binary as found on the sources disc, and as produced by `$.ELITEB`.
-You can build this version, which has the rear pulse laser, with:

-  `make extract`

-The `ELTcode` executable produced by this build target is different to the released version, because the default commander has the extra rear pulse laser.
-You can use the verify target to confirm this.
-Doing `make encrypt verify` shows that all the generated files match the extracted ones, while `make extract verify` shows that the all the generated files match the extracted ones except for `ELTB` and `ELTcode`.

 ---